Gizmopath/Cardiac-Amyloid/README.md

 ## Key Features

 - **Tile Classification**:
-  A ResNet18-based Convolutional Neural Network (CNN) for binary classification of tiles as amyloid-positive or amyloid-negative.
+  An EfficientNet-based Convolutional Neural Network (CNN) for binary classification of tiles as amyloid-positive or amyloid-negative.

 - **Segmentation**:
-  A U-Net model for precise, pixel-wise segmentation of amyloid deposits.
+  A Segformer model for precise, pixel-wise segmentation of amyloid deposits.

 - **Explainability**:
   Grad-CAM overlays highlight regions most influential in model predictions, enhancing interpretability.